bhaskar2024/Diwali-Sales-Analysis/README.md

 ## Tools and Skills used for Exploratory Data Analysis
 1. Jupyter Notebook
 2. Python Language
-3. NumpPy
+3. NumPy
 4. Pandas
 5. Matplotlib
 6. Seaborn

-## Anlysis Steps
+## Anlaysis Steps
 1. Create a Problem Statement.
-2. Indentify the data for analysis.
+2. Identify the data for analysis.
 3. Explore and clean the Data.
-4. Analyzing the data to get useful insights.
+4. Analysing the data to get useful insights.
 5. Present the data in terms of reports or dashboards using visualizations.

 ## Conclusion: